Opentrons/opentrons/api/docs/v2/new_labware.rst

 Labware
 #######

 Labware are the consumable items that you work with, reuse, or discard while running a protocol on a Flex or OT-2.
+Items such as pipette tips, well plates, tubes, and reservoirs are all examples of labware.
 This section provides a brief overview of default labware, custom labware, and how to use basic labware API methods to create a protocol for your robot.

 *************
 Labware Types